getsentry/conduit/README.md

 ### Stream Management

-Streams are automatically tracked and cleaned up after a certain amount of inactivity.
+Streams are automatically tracked and cleaned up after inactivity (see `STREAM_IDLE_SEC` in the publish service).
 This prevents memory leaks from:

 - Crashed or disconnected publishers
 - Streams that never reach Phase::End
 - Network failures during publishing

+A cleanup worker runs periodically (see `WORKER_INTERVAL_SEC`), deleting streams that haven't received any publishes within the inactivity threshold.
+Active streams (receiving regular publishes) are kept alive indefinitely, supporting long-running or continuous streaming use cases.

+**Note:** While streams themselves are unbounded in duration, client connections (on the Gateway service) may have separate timeout limits.
+This allows clients to reconnect to ongoing streams as needed.

 Completed streams (Phase::End) are expired via Redis TTL.
 If TTL setting fails, the cleanup worker handles deletion as a fallback.